+Step 5: Categorize progress.
+If we find relative consensus across multiple lines of evidence from the previous steps, then the decision is straightforward.
+If sources disagree, we make a judgment call about which lines of evidence are most compelling and explain our reasoning.
 We will likely adjust these methods as data availability improves and the literature on nonlinear growth increases.
 But given the immediate need to move beyond linear thinking, it is important to acknowledge and grapple with the possibility of nonlinear growth, while also recognizing that assessing it entails considerable uncertainties.

-Drawing Illustrative S-curves
+Drawing illustrative s-curves

-For indicators that are "exponential change likely" and have at least one historical data point, we presented S-curves as dotted lines in the graphs to show one possible pathway for what's needed to meet the nearterm and long-term targets, starting from wherever we are at today.
+In addition to fitting S-curves to the historical data for certain "S-curve likely" indicators to show the current trend, we also use S-curves to show one possible pathway for what is needed to meet the near-term and long-term targets, starting from wherever we are at today.
 These S-curves are simply illustrative drawings.
 They are not intended to be the only pathways to reach the targets and are not predicting what future growth will be.
-We used a simple logistic S-curve formula to create these figures, but also adjusted the S-curves manually in some cases to ensure they matched up with the targets and were not too steep or shallow.
-Generally, our drawings are symmetrical, with the speed of acceleration in the first half mirrored by the speed of deceleration in the second half, but this symmetry is often not replicated in reality.
-When we drew S-curves, we ensured that the target years were aligned with 1.5°C, but we did not check to determine whether all the other years on the curve were consistent with 1.5°C based on an accounting of the carbon budget.
+We use a simple logistic S-curve formula to create these figures but also adjust the S-curves manually in some cases to ensure they match up with the targets and are not too steep or shallow.
+Generally, our drawings are symmetrical, with the speed of acceleration in the first half mirrored by the speed of deceleration in the second half, but this may not be the case in reality.
+Another limitation is that when we draw S-curves, we ensure that the target years are aligned with 1.5°C, but we are not able to determine whether all the other years on the curve are consistent with 1.5°C based on an accounting of the carbon budget.

-7. Selection of Enablers and Barriers
+7. Selection of enablers and barriers

-In addition to presenting targets and assessing their progress for each shift on the platform, we also identified enablers and barriers that influence systems change.
-These differ from the targets described above because they do not directly reflect progress on highlevel outcomes (e.g., number of electric vehicles on the road, number of hectares reforested) that contribute to our goals of limiting climate change, protecting biodiversity, and improving equity.
+In addition to presenting targets and assessing progress made toward them, we also identify enabling conditions and barriers that influence systems change.
+These differ from the targets described above because they do not directly reflect progress on high-level outcomes (e.g., number of electric vehicles on the road, number of hectares reforested) that contribute to our goals of mitigating climate change, protecting biodiversity, and improving equity.
 Instead, they may contribute to or hinder the achievement of these targets.
-Given the complexity of determining causal connections, we present on the platform a range of relevant enablers and barriers, rather than a comprehensive accounting and prioritization of every possible enabler or barrier within each system.
+Given the complexity of determining causal connections, we present on the platform a range of significant enablers and barriers, rather than a comprehensive accounting of every possible enabler or barrier within each system.

 The specific enabling conditions that support systems change range widely, but in the State of Climate Action series, we identified five common categories that enable climate action: innovations, regulations and incentives, strong institutions, leadership from key change agents, and shifts in behavior and social norms (Table 1).
-We used these same categories as the basis for identifying enabling conditions for the systems in the Systems Change Lab platform.
+We use these same categories as the basis for identifying enabling conditions for the systems in the Systems Change Lab platform.
 While we present these five categories of enabling conditions as discrete from one another, we also recognize that, in reality, supportive measures may fall into more than one category.